SiriusXT/trilium-theme-blue/readme.md

 5. Add the attribute `#originalFileName=background.png #customResourceProvider=background.png` to `background.png`
 6. Go to Menu > Options, and select Blue-theme as your new theme
 7. Ctrl + R to reload

+## Tips

+Using the shortcut key `enter`is to create a new paragraph, and this method will automatically indent the first line; using the shortcut key `enter+shift` is a line break, and this method will not indent the first line.

 ![](./screenshot.png)